-3.3 Analysis of crustal thickness and magnetic field anomalies
+3.4 Analysis of crustal thickness and magnetic field anomalies

 The anomaly of the planetary gravity field is caused by the fluctuation of the surface shape of its star and the spatial anomaly distribution of the internal material density.
 The planetary crustal thickness can be retrieved by combining gravity data with topography.
 The crustal thickness reflects the transformation of the crustal layer by magmatic activity (Wieczorek, 2004).
-The thickness of the crust is affected by a variety of geological processes, such as meteorite impact and mantle uplift, which will lead to the thinning of the crust, while the crust will be thickened after the magma from volcanic eruption solidifies.
+The thickness of the crust is affected by a variety of geological processes, such as meteorite impact and mantle uplift, which will lead to the thinning of the crust, while the crust will be thicknesd after the magma from volcanic eruption solidifies.
 The analysis of the distribution characteristics of crustal thickness can help to find the deep dynamic process causing the change in surface morphology.
-To more clearly find the abnormal changes of crustal thickness on the image, we use the "stretched" renderer to display the continuous crustal thickness in the color of smooth gradient of the full spectrum of the red to blue visible band, and use the percentage truncation method to estimate the maximum 5% and minimum 5% of the crustal thickness in the study area, and map to the red and blue end of the color band, respectively to enhance the contrast of the crustal thickness image.